KeynesYouDigIt/gischallicepoc/README.md

     You can also run Postgres outside of a container if you prefer.
 [Consult the PostGIS setup documentation to do this](https://postgis.net/install/).

 4. Database setup and seed script

     To check that your Postgres container is running and to setup, schematize, and seed your database, run the `database_setup.py` script within the pipenv environment.
     `$ pipenv run python database_setup.py`

+5. Start Something

-5. You should now be able to run `$ pipenv run chalice local` and see the app start serving locally.
+    You should now be able to cd into the chalice project folder (second postSomeGis folder) and run `$ pipenv run chalice local` and see the app start serving locally.

 ## Endpoint Documentation
 For now, there is only a single endpoint to create and list polygons (representing cities... theoretically).